marlhakizi/YoutubeVids/README.md

-**YoutubeVids** is a Flask Microservice that takes in youtube channel id and returns the most viewed video from the channel including: likecounts, viewcounts, commentcounts, and published date.
+**YoutubeVids** is a Flask Microservice that takes in a youtube channel id and returns the most viewed video from the channel including: likecounts, viewcounts, commentcounts, and published date.

 This Microservice was built using:

 - Flask

 - App Runner